James the Red Engine: James in All Engines Go

-James in the Guinness Book of Records
+Legacy

+Awards

-A large-scale working replica of James (along with Thomas, Percy, Gordon, Harold and Jack) was created by BBC Visual Effects (UK) for Thomas & Friends: The All Aboard Live Tour.
-This battery-powered locomotive is listed in the Guinness Book of Records as the largest model railway engine ever built, at 2.64 x 1.5 x 6.52 metres.
+A large-scale working replica of James, along with Thomas, Percy, Gordon, Harold and Jack, was created by BBC Visual Effects for Thomas & Friends: The All Aboard Live Tour.
+This battery-powered locomotive is listed in the Guinness Book of Records as the "largest model railway engine" ever built, at 2.64 x 1.5 x 6.52 metres.

-"Real life" James
+Real-life replicas

 The Mid-Hants Railway repainted one of its engines – a Southern Railway N Class – into the livery of James.
 The engine retained this colour scheme for many years and participated in The Railway Series golden jubilee celebrations at the National Railway Museum.
-This engine was the only replica Thomas character to be certified to run on the mainline.
 On the East Lancashire Railway, unrestored LMS Ivatt Class 2 Mogul No. 46428 has been painted as James the Red Engine.

+The Japanese Ōigawa Railway's locomotives include five characters from the Thomas & Friends series: Thomas the Tank Engine, Hiro, Percy, James, and Rusty.
+The locomotives are based at Shin-Kanaya Station.